 3 Series Compact Tractors

 The 3 Series compact tractors are also designed to pack a punch.
 This lineup includes 3D tractors (great for wagon hauling), 3E tractors (designed for farm work), and 3R tractors (which are great for heavy-duty tasks).
-The 3025D, 3035D, and 3043D are great models for cutting rough terrain, tilling soil, grading and leveling, digging, and snow removal.
+The 3025D, 3035D, and 3043D are great models for cutting rough terrain, tilling the soil, grading and leveling, digging, and snow removal.
 The 3025E, 3032E, and 3038E are designed for versatility – helping cut down to-do lists as efficiently as possible.
-Lastly, the 3033R, 3039R, and the 3046R can easily take on rough terrain or tough weather conditions thanks to its standard four-wheel drive and differential lock.
+Lastly, the 3033R, 3039R, and 3046R can easily take on rough terrain or tough weather conditions thanks to their standard four-wheel drive and differential lock.

 4 Series Compact Tractors